-If you are married one person is typically a spender and one a saver.
-So using each other’s strengths, do you have a system that works for your family?
+If you are married, one person is typically a spender and one a saver.
+Using each other’s financial strengths, do you have a system that works for your family?
 Are the bills paid?
-Do you have a budgeted amount available for each other’s wants and you stick to it?
-Is everyone is on board with only spending money we actually have?
+Do you have a budgeted amount available for each other’s wants?
+Do you stick to the budget?
+Is everyone on board with only spending money we actually have?

 Health & Wellness Life Balance

 Our bodies are capable of doing so much.
-But when we neglect caring for ourselves physically, emotionally, mentally and spiritually our bodies will began to reflect the inbalance in numerous ways.
+But when we neglect caring for ourselves physically, emotionally, mentally and spiritually our bodies will began to reflect the imbalance in numerous ways.

 Here are some questions you may want to consider when it comes to health and wellness.
 Do you get adequate amounts of sleep?
 Do you make time throughout the day or week to care for yourself by doing things you love?
 When it comes to what you eat and exercise do you have a few healthy habits in place?
 Are you so overweight or underweight that it causes you to be unable to do things you use to enjoy?

 Are you struggling with any addictive type behaviors that are slowly destroying your body?
 Are you plagued with a litany of ongoing symptoms like headaches, racing thoughts, upset stomach and constant colds.